wdingx/pan-genome-visualization/README.md

  - Put the app code into `/www/aws_pangenome`

+ - Install docker and AWS CLI

+    ```
+    ./scripts/install_docker.sh
+    ./scripts/install_aws.sh
+    ```

  - Put the data into `/www/aws_pangenome_dataset`

-   For example, the data from previos deploymen is on S3:
+   For example, the data from previous deployment is on S3:

     ```
     cd /www/aws_pangenome_dataset
     aws s3 sync s3://data.pangenome.ch-2021-04-01/ .
     ```

- - Install docker
+    (you will need to be authenticated, for example with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` env variables.
+You can create temporary ones, or, better, a temporary user on AWS.
+Make sure you clean up `~/.bash_history` from those keys afterwards!)

+    If there are issues with AWS CLI being kileld by OOM guard, reduce it's memory consumption by adding this to `~/.aws/config`:

     ```
-    ./scripts/Install_docker.sh
+    [profile default]
+    s3 =
+      max_concurrent_requests = 5
+      max_bandwidth = 10MB/s

     ```

  - Run the app